rocker-org/devcontainer-features/README.md

 There are also options to install some R packages, but be aware that R packages are source-installed and will take longer to build (except for amd64 Ubuntu).

-Do not this feature for R-installed images, as rig does not manage R installed outside of rig.
+Do not install this feature on R-installed images, as rig does not manage R installed outside of rig.

 ```json
 {